 helm show values oci://dp.apps.rancher.io/charts/apache-apisix

-The Apache APISIX Helm chart offers a dashboard UI that allows you to easily manage its configurations.
-In order to deploy Apache APISIX with the dashboard UI, run the following command:
+The Apache APISIX Helm chart offers a dashboard UI, enabled by default, that allows you to easily manage its configurations.
+In order to access the Apache APISIX dashboard UI, credentials need to be provided:

 helm install <release-name> oci://dp.apps.rancher.io/charts/apache-apisix \